istanbuljs/nyc/README.md

 ## Caching

-You can run `nyc` with the optional `--cache` flag, to prevent it from instrumenting the same files multiple times.
-This can significantly improve runtime performance.
+`nyc`'s default behavior is to cache instrumented files to disk to prevent instrumenting source files multiple times, and speed `nyc` execution times.
+You can disable this behavior by running `nyc` with the `--cache false` flag.
+You can also change the default cache directory from `./node_modules/.cache/nyc` by setting the `--cacheDir` flag.

 ## Configuring `nyc`